Five Pre-Marriage Guidelines For a Successful Marriage

 If you’re thinking about getting married then the advice that Pastor Tommy Nelson has for you can be a very valuable thing to pay attention to.

-Pastor Nelson was interviewed a while back on the radio broadcast for the ministry of Family Life Today Familylife.com, aired in with Dennis Rainey.
+Pastor Nelson was interviewed a while back on the radio broadcast for the ministry of Family Life Today Familylife.com, with Dennis Rainey.
 It was a terrific interview —very helpful for those who are considering marriage.
 Below we’ve glean the five main points Tommy gave in his talk to a group of unmarried students and adults.

 This will give you a little “flavor” for what Tommy has to say.
 But he had to say a whole lot more that we didn’t include in this short article.
 So at the bottom of the page we will give you information that will take you to the web site for the ministry of Family Life Today so you can attempt to either listen to the rest of the interview (if your computer has sound capability) and/or to read the transcripts from the interview.